neherlab/flu_clades/README.md

 ```
 The current value for the threshold in the A/H3N2 clade assignment is $\theta=0.85$.
 This means that mutations on a branch alone are insufficient to trigger a clade assignment unless their weights sum to more than 22.
-But together with a phylogenetic score, the threshold can be crossed.
+But together with a phylogenetic score and the divergence contribution, the threshold can be crossed for a single HA1 mutation.